 - I. ARPA-E Portfolio Balance.
-Project balances ARPA-E portfolio in one or more of the following areas:

-- Diversity (including gender) of technical personnel in the proposed Project Team;

-- b.
-Technological diversity;

-- c.
-Organizational diversity;

-- d.
-Geographic diversity;

-- e.
-Technical or commercialization risk; or

-- f.
-Stage of technology development.
+Project balances ARPA-E portfolio in one or more of the following areas: - a.
+Diversity (including gender) of technical personnel in the proposed Project Team; - b.
+Technological diversity; - c.
+Organizational diversity; - d.
+Geographic diversity; - e.
+Technical or commercialization risk; or - f.
+Stage of technology development. - II.

-- II.
 Relevance to ARPA-E Mission Advancement.
 Project contributes to one or more of ARPA-E's key statutory goals: - a.
 Reduction of US dependence on foreign energy sources; - b.
 Stimulation of domestic manufacturing/U.S. Manufacturing Plan; - c.
 Reduction of energy-related emissions; - d.
 Increase in U.S. energy efficiency; - e.
 Enhancement of U.S. economic and energy security; or - f.
-Promotion of U.S. advanced energy technologies competitiveness.

-III.
-Synergy of Public and Private Efforts.
+Promotion of U.S. advanced energy technologies competitiveness. - III.
+Synergy of Public and Private Efforts. - a.

-- a.
 Avoids duplication and overlap with other publicly or privately funded projects; - Promotes increased coordination with nongovernmental entities for demonstration of technologies and research applications to facilitate technology transfer; or - c.
 Increases unique research collaborations. - IV.
 Low likelihood of other sources of funding.
-High technical and/or financial uncertainty that results in the non-availability of other public, private or internal funding or resources to support the project. - V. High-Leveraging of Federal Funds.
-Project leverages Federal funds to optimize advancement of programmatic goals by proposing cost share above the required minimum or otherwise accessing scarce or unique resources. - VI.
-High Project Impact Relative to Project Cost.
+High technical and/or financial uncertainty that results in the non-availability of other public, private or internal funding or resources to support the project. - V. High Project Impact Relative to Project Cost.